MaartenGr/BERTopic/docs/getting_started/tips_and_tricks/tips_and_tricks.md

 embeddings = normalize(embeddings)
 ```

+!!! note
+    As of the v0.13 release, it is not yet possible to calculate the topic-document probability matrix for unseen data (i.e., `.transform`) using cuML's HDBSCAN.
+    However, it is still possible to calculate the topic-document probability matrix for the data on which the model was trained (i.e., `.fit` and `.fit_tranform`).

 ## **Finding similar topics between models**

 Whenever you have trained seperate BERTopic models on different datasets, it might